decentrio/aio-bot/app/README.md

     - Short Description: A brief description of what your command does.
     - Usage Hint: Instructions on how to use your command.
 4. Click "Save".
-5. After the slash commands are setup, you can install the bot to your Slack workspace.

 ### Step 5: Add Webhook.
 To enable event notifications from different channels, you need to create an Incoming Webhook for each channel and add the webhook URLs to your Slack configuration file.